THE BOBBY COLLINS STORY

 Footballer of the Year

 The season was a personal triumph for Collins.
-He was recalled to the Scotland team, winning the last of his 31 caps 10 years after the first in the 1-1 World Cup qualifier draw against Poland in Chorzow and was also voted Footballer of the Year by the Football Writers Association.
+He was recalled to the Scotland team, winning the last of his 31 caps 10 years after the first in the 1-1 World Cup qualifying draw against Poland in Chorzow and was also voted Footballer of the Year by the Football Writers Association.

 In action against West Ham United